johnno1962/Diamond/README.md

     }
 ```

-To use CocoaScript, download and build this project and make sure that `$HOME/bin`
+To use Diamond, download and build this project and make sure that `$HOME/bin`
 is in your UNIX `PATH`.
-You can then type `cocoa path_to_script` and it creates
+You can then type `diamond path_to_script` and it creates
 a blank script, an Xcode framework project then builds and runs it.
 If you prefer
 editing in Xcode type `path_to_script -edit` to open the auto-created project.
 To get started there is a small example script `browse` in the project directory.